Spirit Cave (Thailand): Lithics

 Gorman discussed cultural levels with respect to lithic artifacts and identified two layers at Spirit Cave.
 Course-grained quartzite was the most abundant stone found in both layers.
 The remains included large unifacially worked pebble cores aka sumatraliths, grinding stones, and retouched/utilized flakes.
 Cultural level two consisted of new types of artifacts including flaked and polished quadrangular adzes and small ground/polished slate knives.
 He used the findings at Spirit Cave to argue the notion that the Hoabinhian culture was a techno-complex due to a response to similar ecological adaptations.
+Ryan Rabett and Graeme Barker call that notion, of early tropical foraging as a single ecological adaptation, a dated one, while holding that it is not without continuing value.
+They read the varied vertebrate and plant remains Gorman recovered as his evidence that several habitats were being exploited, a pattern he termed broad spectrum, and note that the molluscs suggested a seasonal element he did not pursue.